bobbydmartino/FATAPP/README.md

 ## Results
 I hit my Goal, and the money went to the charity.
 I still weigh myself regularly.
 As it says [what gets measured gets managed!](https://en.wikipedia.org/wiki/Peter_Drucker)
+Here is a look at the results in the renpho app:
 ![results](https://github.com/bobbydmartino/FATAPP/blob/main/renpho.png?raw=true | width=50%)